Where are they now? - Trevor Horn

 More work has followed.
 In a 13 Aug 2022 YouTube update,

-Willcox said, "I've recorded quite a few things with him now".
-That
+Willcox said, "I've recorded quite a few things with him [Horn]

-seems to imply more than just the cover of "Relax" on Echoes.
+now".
+That implies more than just "Relax" on Echoes.
+Fripp

-Fripp and Willcox also guested live with the Trevor Horn Band in Aug
+and Willcox also guested live with the Trevor Horn Band in Aug 2022:

 Willcox released a cover of Grace Jones' "Slave to the Rhythm"